jantonelli111/SSGL/README.md

 There are four main functions in the package, which we will show how to use below.
 These functions and their corresponding purposes are as follows:

-SSGL - The standard function for using the spike and slab group lasso
+SSGLpath - The standard function for using the spike and slab group lasso with a chosen lambda0.
+This estimates the
-SSGLcv - The function used to find the value of lambda0 to use
+           posterior mode for a ladder of lambda0 values that increase up until the chosen lambda0 value SSGLcv - The function used to find the value of lambda0 to use
 SSGLspr - A function to use spike and slab group lasso for semiparametric regression using sparse additive linear models
 SSGLint - A function to use spike and slab group lasso for nonlinear interaction detection

-# Using the SSGL and SSGLcv functions
+# Using the SSGLpath and SSGLcv functions

 Here, we will simulate a simple example to show how the software works.
 First we will show how the function works for a chosen value of lambda0